wdenton/c4lj-dentographs-paper/dentograph-paper.markdown

 <p class="caption">Figure 4.
 Toronto Public Library one-by-one checkerboard dentograph</p>

-!!!TODO Look at this graph a bit and talk about it.
-Note the strong line up the 300s, and the comparatively weaker line up the 400s.
+Note the depth of the collection in the 300s and the relative paucity of the 400s, and watch for how the representation changes in the next two dentographs.

 ## One-by-two